sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/performance-dashboard/index.md

 Every metric that is sent to Graphite following the pattern (the namespace starting with sitespeed_io), Graphite prepares storage for it every ten minutes the first 60 days; after that Graphite uses the configuration in [storage-aggregation.conf](https://github.com/sitespeedio/docker-graphite-statsd/blob/master/conf/graphite/storage-aggregation.conf) to aggregate/downsize the metrics the next 90 days.

 Depending on how often you run your analysis, you may want to change the storage-schemas.conf.
-With the current config, if you analyze the same URL within 10 minutes, one of the runs will be discarded.
+With the current config, if you analyse the same URL within 10 minutes, one of the runs will be discarded.
 But if you know you only run once an hour, you could increase the setting.
 Etsy has some really [good documentation](https://github.com/etsy/statsd/blob/master/docs/graphite.md) on how to configure Graphite.

 One thing to know if you change your Graphite configuration: ["Any existing metrics created will not automatically adopt the new schema.
 You must use whisper-resize.py to modify the metrics to the new schema.
 The other option is to delete existing whisper files (/opt/graphite/storage/whisper) and restart carbon-cache.py for the files to get recreated again."](http://mirabedini.com/blog/?p=517)
+{: .note .note-warning}

 ## Crawling and Graphite
 If you crawl a site that is not static, you will pick up new pages each run or each day, which will make the Graphite database grow daily.
 When you add metrics to Graphite, it prepares space for those metrics ahead of time, depending on your storage configuration (in Graphite).
 If you configured Graphite to store individual metrics every 15 minutes for 60 days, Graphite will allocate storage for that URL: 4 (per hour) * 24 (hours per day) * 60 (days), even though you might only test that URL once.